marijnh/Eloquent-JavaScript/16_game.md

 ((interface)).
 Their `pos` property holds the coordinates of the element's top-left corner, and their `size` property holds its size.

-Then they have have an `update` method, which is used to compute their new state and position after a given time step.
+Then they have an `update` method, which is used to compute their new state and position after a given time step.
 It simulates the thing the actor does—moving in response to the arrow keys for the player, bouncing back and forth for the lava—and returns a new, updated actor